appscode-cloud/docs/docs/platform/api/miscellaneous/_index.md

 # Miscellaneous

-Small utility and infrastructure endpoints exposed by the `b3` backend: the server version, a markdown-to-HTML renderer, the Swagger UI page, a health check, and the OpenID Connect discovery document.
-These are all public (no authentication) and back various parts of the ACE web console and its OIDC provider.
+Small utility and infrastructure endpoints exposed by the KubeDB Platform API Server: the server version, a markdown-to-HTML renderer, the Swagger UI page, a health check, and the OpenID Connect discovery document.
+These are all public (no authentication) and back various parts of the KubeDB Platform web console and its OIDC provider.

 Most of these routes live under the `/api/v1` prefix like the rest of the API.
 Two of them — the health check and the OIDC discovery document — are served at the **host